Introduction to Dawn Patrol

 |Starting altitudes of opposing formations (with possible “surprise attacks”)|

 Fourth, the game is very playable, and often exciting.
 The movement mechanics are eminently simple (10 mph of speed converts to one square of movement, for instance) and this emphasis on playability makes the game “flow” well, yet provides great subtlety at times in the many nuances of movement and maneuver.
 Much of the desired complexity and “flavor” comes from a host of optional rules that add atmosphere and realism.
-For example, individual airplane characteristics come into play through the “Special Characteristics” optional rule, and there are a host of interesting elements that come up when using the “Critical Hits” option as well.
+For example, individual aircraft characteristics come into play through the “Special Characteristics” optional rule, and a host of interesting outcomes occur with the “Critical Hits” option as well.
 Ever try to put out a burning engine at 8,000′ feet, knowing you must do so in three game turns or be forced to jump (with a mere 5% chance of surviving, if you do)?
-As you can imagine, that can make for some exciting moments!
+As you can imagine, that makes for some exciting moments!

 Lastly, there is a society and a quarterly magazine to support each player’s interest in the game.
-The FIGHT IN THE SKIES Society sponsors its own mini-conventions once or twice each year (currently in Kankakee, Illinois each spring, and Saint Paul, Minnesota each summer), plus a team tournament every other year.
-In addition to that, the society runs a full slate of games at the GEN CON game convention in Milwaukee each August, and those games culminate in alternate years with the Society Open Tournament or the invitational Masters Game, both of which feature a silver trophy.
-These annual events give the game an extra dimension, allowing players to meet other enthusiasts, engage in spirited competition for prizes, and make many new friends.
+The FIGHT IN THE SKIES Society sponsors its own mini-conventions once or twice each year (in Milwaukee, Wisconsin each spring, and Saint Paul, Minnesota each fall), plus occasional team and wingman tournaments.
+In addition, the society runs a full slate of games at the GEN CON game convention in Indianapolis each August, as well as the biannual Society Open Tournament or invitational Masters Game, both of which feature a silver trophy.
+These events give the game an extra dimension, allowing players to meet other enthusiasts, engage in spirited competition for prizes, and make many new friends.
 In the meantime, the AERODROME magazine keeps them informed of new rules, upcoming events, and the like.

-The new 8th Edition of the DAWN PATROL game is currently in the works, and new rules and charts are being formulated and tested.
-In the last fifteen years, a considerable amount of new information on the aircraft, pilots and units of the First World War has been uncovered by various researchers.
+The upcoming 8th Edition of the DAWN PATROL game is currently in the works, and new rules and charts are being formulated and tested.
+Over the last forty years, a considerable amount of new information on the aircraft, pilots and units of the First World War has been uncovered by various researchers.
 Some of that information has been very useful in making refinements, improvements and expansions of the game.
 Over the next several years, the results of those efforts will be playtested and fine-tuned by the members of the FIGHT IN THE SKIES Society.

-As always, serious players are invited to try the game and are always welcome in the FIGHT IN THE SKIES Society.
-If anyone has questions about the game or desires further information, they should contact me, the designer: Mike Carr, Waterville Lake Island, 976 S. Waterville Road, Oconomowoc, WI 53066-9258 USA.
+As always, serious players are invited to try the game and are always welcome to join the FIGHT IN THE SKIES Society.
+If anyone has questions about the game or desires further information, they should contact me, the designer using this link: Contact the Game Designer.

 DAWN PATROL® is a trademark of M.C.
 Futures, Inc.